searica/TerrainTools/Publish/ThunderStore/README.md

 **Server-Side Info**: This mod does work as a client-side only mod and only needs to be installed on the server if you wish to enforce configuration settings.

+**Note**: This is the same mod as [TerrainTools by Searica](https://valheim.thunderstore.io/package/Searica/TerrainTools/) and the version that will be maintained.
+Turns out there is another mod named TerrainTools already on Thunderstore so I have changed the name for the sake of clarity.

 ## Features

 ### Multiplayer Support
-- All terrain operations, including resetting terrain modifications, works in multiplayer and are synced to other players.
+- All terrain operations, including resetting terrain modifications, work in multiplayer and are synced to other players.

 ### Quality of Life
 - Adds descriptions of how each terrain tool works for all Vanilla terrain tools.
 - All new features can be enabled/disabled from the configuration file.

 ### Modifiable Tool Radius
 - Lets you change the radius of terrain tools using the scroll wheel.